nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `find ed/04-02-2017`<br>
   Returns all tasks with the end day `04-02-2017`

+### 2.5.
+Finding all tasks by Deadline: `find`

+Finds tasks whose deadlines contain any of the given keywords.<br>
+Format: `find d/date and time`

+> * The date is searched according to the date format user enters.
+> * The date format for find date command is restricted either DD-MM-YYYY or DD/MM/YY formats or MM-DD-YYYY or MM/DD/YYYY, depending on your system's settings.

+* `find d/04-02-2017`<br>
+  Returns all tasks with the start or end date `04-02-2017`

 ### 2.6.
 Deleting a task : `delete`

 Deletes the specified task from the TaskBoss.<br>